-The bill amends the Public Health Code of Michigan to enhance the regulation of controlled substances and improve patient care.
-It allows licensed prescribers to administer or dispense controlled substances from schedules 2 to 5 without requiring a separate license.
-Additionally, it mandates that prescribers maintain a bona fide prescriber-patient relationship, provide follow-up care, and document any other controlled substances a patient may be using in their medical records.
-The bill also introduces new provisions regarding the licensure of certified anesthesiologist assistants, including the establishment of fees and the clarification of definitions related to their practice.
+The bill amends the Public Health Code to enhance regulations surrounding the prescribing and dispensing of controlled substances.
+It allows licensed prescribers to administer or dispense substances from schedules 2 to 5 without requiring a separate license, while also mandating that they maintain a bona fide prescriber-patient relationship and conduct follow-up care to assess treatment efficacy.
+Additionally, prescribers are required to inquire about and document any other controlled substances a patient may be using in their medical records.
+The bill also introduces new provisions regarding the licensure of certified anesthesiologist assistants (CAAs), clarifying definitions related to medical practice and modifying existing regulations for applicants with prior sanctions.

 Statutes affected: